oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

   * Claim Description: The purpose of the transaction
   * Change Controller: IESG
   * Specification Document: Section {{txn-token-claims}} of this specification

+## IANA Media Type Registration Contents
+The following entry will be proposed using the IANA Media Type registration {{IANA.MediaTypes}} form.

+* Applicant Name: Atul Tulshibagwale
+* Applicant Email: atul@sgnl.ai
+* Type Name: "application (RFC 2046)"
+* Subtype Name: "txntoken+jwt"
+* Required Parameters: "N/A."
+* Optional Parameters: "N/A."
+* Encoding Considerations: 7-bit text
+* Security Considerations:
+  1. The media type is used to identify JWTs that may be used as Transaction Tokens.
+It is a piece of data, and may not contain executable content.
+  2. Transaction Tokens are short-lived tokens used within a trusted environment, so there are no privacy considerations.
+Transaction Tokens are unmodifiable tokens, which need integrity protection.
+  3. The JWTs representing Transaction Tokens are signed, and therefore are integrity protected.
+A recipient of a Transaction Token must verify the signature on the Transaction Token before using it.
+  4. There are no additional security considerations specific to the use of JWTs as Transaction Tokens
+  5. The Transaction Tokens format does not require the use of links within the token.
+If links are used by specific instances of Transaction Tokens, then their interpretation is usage specific

+* Interoperability Considerations: Transaction Tokens inherit all interoperability properties of JWTs.
+* Published Specification: this document (when published)
+* Application Usage: Any application supporting the use of JWTs
+* Frabment Identifier Consideration: N/A.
+* Restrictions on Usage: Any application supporting the use of JWTs
+* Intended Usage: Common
+* Contact Person: Atul Tulshibagwale

 --- back